Metric minimizing surfaces revisited: About the old theorem

 for any $x,y\in P$.

-We present an argument of Taras Banakh \cite{banakh}; it works for two-dimensional disc and we do not know a generalization of the proposition to higher dimensions.
+We present an argument of Taras Banakh \cite{banakh}; it works in dimension two but we are not aware of a generalization to higher dimensions.

 \begin{thm}{Lemma} Let $Y$ be a metric space and $s\:\DD\to Y$ a continuous map without bubbles.
 Assume that the function $(x,y)\mapsto \<x-y\>_s$ is continuous.
-Then there is a finite collection of curves in $\DD$ with finite total $\<{*}-{*}\>$-length that divide $\DD$ into subsets with arbitrary small $\<{*}-{*}\>$-diameter. \end{thm}
+Then there is a finite collection of curves in $\DD$ with finite total $\<{*}-{*}\>$-length that divide $\DD$ into subsets with arbitrarily small $\<{*}-{*}\>$-diameter. \end{thm}

 \parit{Proof.} Note that given $\eps>0$ there is $\delta>0$ such that a set of diameter $\delta$ in $\<\DD\>_s$ can not separate a set of diameter at least $\eps$ from the boundary curve.
-If this is not the case, then sets of arbitrary small diameter can separate a set of diameter at least $\eps$ from the boundary.
-Passing to a limit we get a one point set that separates a set from the boundary curve; that is, $s$ has a bubble --- a contradiction.
+If this is not the case, then sets of arbitrarily small diameter can separate a set of diameter at least $\eps$ from the boundary.
+Passing to a limit we get a one-point set that separates a set from the boundary curve; that is, $s$ has a bubble --- a contradiction.

 Let us subdivide $\DD$ into small pieces by curves, say by vertical and horizontal lines.
 Since the function $(x,y)\mapsto \<x-y\>_s$ is continuous, we can assume that all pieces have small $\<{*}-{*}\>_s$-diameter; that is, given $\eps>0$ we can assume that $\<x-y\>_s<\eps$ for any two points $x$ and $y$ in one piece.